obonaventure/cnp3/book/application/http.rst

 .. figure:: svg/http-requests-responses.png
    :align: center
-   :scale: 50
+   :scale: 60

    HTTP requests and responses

-Three types of method can be used in HTTP requests :
+Several types of method can be used in HTTP requests.
+The three most important ones are :

  - the `GET` method is the most popular one.
 It is used to retrieve a document from a server.
 The `GET` method is encoded as `GET` followed by the path of the URI of the requested document and the version of HTTP used by the client.
 For example, to retrieve the http://www.w3.org/MarkUp/ URI, a client must open a TCP on port `80` with host `www.w3.org` and send a HTTP request containing the following line ::

   GET /MarkUp/ HTTP/1.0

- - the `HEAD` method is a variant of the `GET` method that allows the retrieval of the header lines for a given URI without retrieving the entire document.
-It can be used by a client to verify whether a document has changed, compared to the copy that it already has.
+ - - the `HEAD` method is a variant of the `GET` method that allows the retrieval of the header lines for a given URI without retrieving the entire document.
+It can be used by a client to verify if a document exists, for instance.
  - the `POST` method can be used by a client to send a document to a server.
 The sent document is attached to the HTTP request as a MIME document.